Alfred Rouse: Promiscuity

 Because of both Rouse's high sex drive and his general promiscuity, plus the fact his job required him to travel extensively across the entire country, throughout 1929 and 1930 he is known to have conducted a number of affairs with women—both married and single—whom he typically encountered through his employment.
 As with the Edinburgh 14-year-old and Tucker, many of these women came from poor backgrounds and would be deceived by Rouse's charismatic personality, his fabrications of being a wealthy London entrepreneur, and his promises of marriage.
 Furthermore, despite already being married and the father of a child, he is also known to have bigamously married at least three of these women.
 As a result of these affairs, Rouse fathered a number of illegitimate children.

 By the summer of 1930, Rouse had already had one child support order imposed on him by Tucker, with whom he had been conducting an affair for several years; Tucker was now heavily pregnant with their second child and fully expecting him to marry her.
-A young Welsh woman named Phyllis Jenkins had also been impregnated and was also fully expecting marriage in the near future.
+A young Welsh woman named Ivy Jenkins had also been impregnated and was also fully expecting marriage in the near future.
 In addition, Rouse faced several other impending child support order cases from women across the country and one woman in Paris.
 (Note: Following Rouse's arrest, he would offer a statement to Northamptonshire Police in which he stated: "I am very friendly with several women, but it is an expensive game."
 Rouse then referred to the numerous women he had seduced across the country through his work as a commercial traveller as "my harem which takes me to several places".
 This comment was widely reported in the newspapers and caused great indignation with the British public.)